spaceconcordia/rocketry-performance/documentation/drag_model.md

 Parasitic drag is the drag due to body features not explicitly designed and/or imperfections not easily approximated.
 Examples include launch guides, ventilation holes, surface roughness, and any damage during flight.

+PARASITIC DRAG IS CURRENTLY NEGLECTED IN THE MODEL, gt

 \begin{equation}
 C_{pa}, D_{pa} (A_{ref}, M)
 \end{equation}